simranshah20/Git_and_Github/README.md

    sh$ git remote add origin https://github.com/<username>/<repo>.git (Replace <username> with yours Github UserName & <repo> with Your Repo Name.)
 3. After connecting your local repository to the GitHub repository, use the following command to push your code to the remote repository:

+3. check status of connection by typing : sh$ git remote -v

+4. now add the files to the staging area (using wild card \* means adding all files): sh$ git add .

+5. Now commit those changes with a meaningful message : sh$ git commit -m "Initial commit."

-3. After adding the remote repository, I can then push my local code to GitHub using the following command: sh$ git push -u origin main or git push origin main
+6. Push the changes to the connected GitHub repository: sh$ git push -u origin main or git push -u origin main

-4.